rbattam/wp_data_fetch/readme.txt

 The values, 1 and 0 or the token are to be placed one space after the : for each item.

-You can always paste the content from below back into that config.yaml file if you stuff the formatting (it's not rocket surgery, however).
+You can always paste the content from below back into that config.yaml file if you stuff up the formatting.

 The format is like this: